 As precious humans, we make mistakes.
 All the time.
 And since we’re social creatures, we often make mistakes in our relationships with each other.
 I believe it is of great importance that we understand how to sincerely and effectively apologize as a critical part of being in healthy relationships with others.

-It’s always been a comfort to me, in my understanding of the Divine, that since mistakes are a part of life.
+It’s always been a comfort to me, in my understanding of the Divine, that since mistakes are a part of life, so is mercy.
 Just like there would be no understanding of the light without the darkness, no understanding of the concept of here if there was no there, the fact that we make mistakes helps us understand where we have room to grow, learn, and ultimately remind us that we are not Source.
 Also, and perhaps most important, mistakes give us an opportunity to experience the gifts of forgiveness, mercy, compassion, and grace.

 There are all kinds of apologies, and it can be helpful to recognize them.
 They each have significant trademarks to them which, if we want to offer sincere and effective apologies, we’ll want to avoid.